 - This article for recipes for chicken soup recipes describes the recipes as good for "Whether you're combating a cold or seeking a warm feel-good meal".

 - In When Abuela Knows You're Sick from the Abuela series, Abuela offers chicken soup to her sick grandchild to get rid of germs.

 - In the Adventure Time episode "Simon and Marcy", the part-way-insane Simon Petrikov becomes obsessed with getting soup for a sick Marceline.

 - In the episode "April 9th," Arthur is afraid to let his dad leave the house after the latter briefly gets trapped in the school's fire.
 So he fakes a sore throat because he knows that whenever he has a sore throat, his dad makes chicken soup, and he wants his dad to stay home.
 David sees through the lie and reassures him that nothing bad will happen to him if he leaves.

 - In the episode "The Great McGrady", when Mrs McGrady (the lunch lady) is diagnosed with cancer, Arthur and D.W. offer her chicken soup.

 - Arthur gets chicken soup while afflicted with chicken pox in "Arthur's Chicken Pox".

 - In the Berenstain Bears episode "Trouble With School", when Sister Bear catches Brother's disease, which is ambiguously flu or a cold, Mama Bear goes to make chicken soup.

-- In Code Name Kids Next Door, Numbah Two uses chicken soup to defeat the Common Cold after the O.J. launcher has no effect on his machine.
+- In Code Name Kids Next Door, Numbah Two's mother uses chicken soup to defeat the Common Cold after the O.J. launcher has no effect on his machine.